shaneiadt/Ramblings/pages/2021/dev-tools-tips.md

 ## Design Mode

 This one is pretty fun run `document.designMode="on"` in your console and edit any text as if it's markdown right in the browser.
-No need for a screenshot with this tip...you'll have to try it out yourself :smile:
+No need for a screenshot with this tip...you'll have to try it out yourself 😀